Photo Refractive Keratectomy (PRK) in Dallas

-Photorefractive keratectomy is often referred to as PRK.
-This type of vision corrective procedure was the first of its kind, invented even before laser-assisted-in-situ keratomileusis, also referred to as LASIK.
-Although LASIK is performed most often, PRK offers many advantages over a LASIK procedure for many individuals.
+Photorefractive keratectomy, or PRK, is a type of vision correction procedure.
+As the first of its kind, PRK was invented before LASIK.
+Although LASIK is performed more often, PRK offers many advantages for certain patients.

 The Benefits of PRK